vikramkute038-jpg/Java-Project-1/README.md

 4. View Booked Tickets
 5. Exit

-🔐 Important Note
+#Important Note

-⚠️ Do not upload real database passwords to GitHub.
+ Do not upload real database passwords to GitHub.
 Use environment variables or remove credentials before public upload.

-📚 Learning Outcomes
+# Learning Outcomes

 Hands-on experience with Java & MySQL